CodeWithDennis/filament-tests/README.md

 vendor/bin/pest
 ```

-You can choose only run the tests for this package by running the following command:
+You can choose to only run the tests for this package by running the following command:

 ```bash
 vendor/bin/pest --group=filament-resource-tests